Sign up for our Youth Programs mailing list to stay informed about all teen opportunities, including when program applications open.

 Whether it’s participating in a science based flash mob or exploring leaf cutter ants with guests in the rainforest, the TASC Force brings fun, interactive programs to the public floor.

-To be eligible for the TASC Force program, applicants must be interested in delivering youth-created programming to the Academy’s guests, in grade 8 - 12, and willing and able to attend the entire semester’s meeting dates.
 All TASC Force youth receive acknowledgement of their community services hours to the TASC Force program and the California Academy of Sciences.

 Age: 8th - 12th graders